xinzhan/core-services.en/help/interface/upgrade-to-analytics-premium.md

 >
 >No migration is necessary when upgrading, but there are a few considerations to be aware of:
 >
->* eVars 76-250 (SiteCatalyst) and 100-250 (Standard) are visible in Admin Tools, but will not be enabled already.>
+>* eVars 76-250 and 100-250 (Standard) are visible in Admin Tools, but are not enabled.
 >* Contribution Analysis is turned on by Adobe.
-It does not change location (it is still available on the Anomaly Detection page), but it automatically starts analyzing all data points.>
+It does not change location (it is still available on the Anomaly Detection page), but it automatically starts analyzing all data points.

 ## Analytics Premium Complete {#section_BFAD815EDF364845A52B340B2FD5B64C}